aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | automountServiceAccountToken | bool | `false` | Toggle to enable/disable the `automountServiceAccountToken` feature.
 Mounting the serviceaccount token is only necessary if your app calls the K8s API. |

 ## Role-Based Access Control (RBAC)
-Values that can be set at `.Values.rbac.<Value>` to configure the role and rolebinding templates.
+Values that can be set at `.Values.rbac.<Value>` to configure the `role` and `rolebinding` templates.

+If `.Values.serviceAccount.create=true`, roles and bindings automatically attach to the serviceaccount of the release.
+Otherwise, they aren’t attached to avoid granting permissions to shared accounts like `default`.

 | Value | Type | Default | Description |
 |-------|------|---------|-------------|